What is Business Exit Readiness?

 Common Mistakes

-The most expensive mistake in SME exits is assuming the business "runs itself" when in reality the owner is the business.
-Buyers are not buying a founder — they are buying a system.
+The most expensive mistake in small business exits is assuming the business "runs itself" when in reality the owner is the business.
+Buyers are not buying a founder, they are buying a system.
 If the owner holds the key customer relationships, makes all the decisions, and is the only person who knows how the business works, the buyer is essentially starting over.
 Reducing owner dependency is a 12-24 month project and the single biggest valuation lever.

-Most SMEs have no written process documentation — it all lives in the founder's head and long-serving employees.
+Most small businesses have no written process documentation, it all lives in the founder's head and long-serving employees.
 In diligence, this is a red flag that discounts valuation by 15-30%.
 Buyers need to know the business can be operated by someone else.
 Documenting core processes (customer acquisition, delivery, operations, finance, HR) is a 90-day project with a massive ROI on exit.

 Industry Benchmarks